dask/dask/docs/source/foundations.rst

 Distributed computing is hard for two reasons:

 1. Consistent coordination of distributed systems requires sophistication
-2. Concurrent network programming is tricky
+2. Concurrent network programming is tricky and error prone

 The foundations of ``distributed`` provide abstractions to hide some complexity of concurrent network programming (#2).
-These abstractions ease the construction of sophisticated parallel systems (#1).
+These abstractions ease the construction of sophisticated parallel systems (#1) in a safer envirotnment.
 However, as with all layered abstractions, ours has flaws.
 Critical feedback is welcome.

 Concurrency with Tornado Coroutines